 The solvency of financial institutions established in Uruguay remains stable, with the average capital of banks 88% above the regulatory minimum capital requirements, which includes credit, market, operational and systemic risks.

-In order to analyze the status of the banking system, the Superintendency of Financial Services (SFS in Spanish) performs stress tests that have satisfactory results from the impact of predetermined adverse scenarios.
-In terms of system average, regulatory capital of banks would be close to the regulatory minimum if there is a severe stress scenario, while in a less severe scenario the impact would be of low significance.
+In order to analyze the status of the banking system, the Superintendency of Financial Services performs stress tests that have satisfactory results from the impact of predetermined adverse scenarios.
+In terms of system average, regulatory capital of banks would be above the regulatory minimum if there is a severe stress scenario, while in a less severe scenario the impact would be of low significance.

-Delinquency increased throughout 2016 closing at 3.2%, a value that is reasonable given the performance of the Uruguayan economy.
-Delinquency of consumer loans was 4.1% and 3.2% for companies at the end of 2016, while mortgage loan delinquency remained stable at 1.9% during the year.
+Delinquency remained stable throughout the period with a slight decrease at the end of the year, closing at 3.2% (the average for the year was 3.6%).
+Delinquency of consumer loans was 4.1% and 3.5% for companies at the end of 2018, while mortgage loan delinquency was 1.3% at the end of the year.

-Deposits of the private non-financial sector in local currency increased strongly by $ 28.209 million (17,7%).
-Foreign currency deposits of residents rose by USD 223 million (1,2%).
-This shows an annual growth rate in dollars of USD 167 million (0,6%).
+Deposits of the private non-financial sector in local currency increased once again by $ 24.228 million (+11,1%).
+Foreign currency deposits in 2018 rose by USD 90 million (+0,4%) of which USD 77 million belong to residents and USD 13 million to non-residents.
+This shows an annual growth rate in dollars of 831 million (+ 2.9%).
 Local currency demand deposits and savings accounts are approximately 72% of total deposits, while for foreign currency it remains stable at 90%.

 Bank results were significantly higher than in previous years, partly as a result of the appreciation in the exchange rate.
 The positive results amounted to USD 24,607 million, with a return on assets (ROA) of 2.1% and 18.9% return on equity (ROE).